sinatra/sinatra.github.com/wild.markdown

 Websites {#sites}
 --------
+- [LinkedIn](http://www.linkedin.com/) is a social network for business contacts
 - [I Shoot Film](http://film.vqvz.com) presents Funkaoshi's film photography posted to Flickr organized by film rolls -- [on GitHub](http://github.com/funkaoshi/I-Shoot-Film).
 - [Speed of Animals](http://www.speedofanimals.com/): imagine being a spotted hyena...
 - [Bloor and Lansdowne is Blansdowne](http://blansdowne.ca) is a photoblog about a neighbourhood in Toronto.